 While this is the most obvious of our activities, it is not the only project underway.
 We have an application pending that will allow for considerable additional restoration work at Jacob's Point.
 Also, a study has been commissioned that will document all of the 15 WLCT properties in Warren with the objective of developing a comprehensive stewardship plan.
+And plans are afoot to install a kayak rack on a recently donated property fronting Mount Hope Bay.
+Finally, within a month or two we expect to be able to announce the donation of another 25 acres property along the Palmer River.

 We hope the community appreciates the hard work of our Board in saving open space in Warren.
 We are always looking for volunteers so if you are interested in discussing how you might help contact us at warrenlctri@gmail.com.